MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Cluster results

 \subsection{eROSITA X-ray emission}

-The PIB-subtracted and exposure-corrected eRASS:3 image reveals a disturbed patch of extended X-ray emission between the two radio relics, associated with the approximate PSZ2 G277.93+12.34 cluster center and another patch around the NAT radio galaxy PMN~J1033--4335 (see Figs.~\ref{fig:fig2} and \ref{fig:relic-RGB}).
-The radial extent of the hot cluster gas is $\sim$11.4 arcmin ($\sim$1.9~Mpc at $z \approx 0.158$) for the main structure, centred at 10:32:28.9, --43:38:26, and $\sim$9.2 arcmin ($\sim$1.5~Mpc at $z \approx 0.153$) for the northern structure, centred at 10:33:04.3, --43:35:23; see Table~\ref{tab:tab2}.
+The PIB-subtracted and exposure-corrected eRASS:3 image reveals a disturbed patch of extended X-ray emission between the two radio relics, associated with the approximate PSZ2 G277.93+12.34 cluster center and another patch around the NAT radio galaxy PMN~J1033--4335 (see Figs.~\ref{fig:fig2} \& \ref{fig:relic-RGB}).
+The radial extent of the hot cluster gas is $\sim$11.4\arcmin\ ($\sim$1.9~Mpc at $z \approx 0.158$) for the main structure, centred at 10:32:28.9, --43:38:26, and $\sim$9.2\arcmin\ ($\sim$1.5~Mpc at $z \approx 0.153$) for the northern structure, centred at 10:33:04.3, --43:35:23; see Table~\ref{tab:tab2}.
 The redshifts adopted above are for the respective central galaxies, WISEA J103230.00--433815.4 (\zph $\approx$ 0.158) and WISEA J103302.46--433508.5 (\zph $\approx$ 0.153).
 The available published redshifts for galaxies likely associated with the main and northern cluster structures are listed in Table~\ref{tab:tab3}.
-Since the PSZ2 G277.93+12.34 cluster lies just outside the eRASS legacy survey footprint, the two structures will not be included in the first eROSITA All-Sky Survey (eRASS:1) cluster catalog (Bulbul et al. 2023, in prep.).
+Since the PSZ2 G277.93+12.34 cluster lies just outside the eRASS legacy survey footprint, the two structures will not be included in the first eROSITA All-Sky Survey (eRASS:1) cluster catalog \citep{Bulbul-clusters2024}.
 More galaxy redshifts will become available from the second data release of the all-sky NOIRLab Source Catalog \citep{NSCDR2}.

-Through X-ray spectral analysis in the $0.3(0.8)-9.0$ keV band we obtained the following ICM properties: temperatures ($k_BT$), normalizations ($norm$), and the X-ray luminosity ($L_{X,0.5-2.0~\mathrm{keV}}$).
+Through X-ray spectral analysis in the $0.3(0.8)-9.0$ keV band we obtained the following ICM properties: temperatures ($k_\mathrm{B}T$), normalizations ($norm$), and the X-ray luminosity ($L_{X,0.5-2.0~\mathrm{keV}}$).
 The reported luminosities (5.1 and 2.8 $\times\ 10^{43}$ erg\,s$^{-1}$ for the main and northern structures, respectively) are given at the source redshifts in the source frame energy band of 0.5--2.0 keV.
+The results are listed in Table~\ref{tab:tab4}, somewhat limited by our low counts.
+In the energy band used for the spectral fitting, we only have 680 and 420 counts in the main (m) and northern (n) structures, respectively, from all TMs combined.
+A first fit resulted in upper limits for the metallicities of $1.7~Z_\odot$ (m) and $1.5~Z_\odot$ (n).
+We proceeded with a fixed metallicity fit ($Z = 0.3~Z_\odot$), resulting in good agreement with the free metallicity fit but no improvement in the temperature constraints: $6.54_{-3.37}^{+4.02}$ keV (m) and $6.28_{-3.11}^{+20.93}$ keV (n).
+Deeper data, for instance, from a follow-up observation by \textit{XMM-Newton} or \textit{Chandra}, would help improve the ICM estimates of the temperatures and metallicities.
 We infer the $M_{500}$ mass by using the luminosity-mass ($L_X-M$) scaling relation from \cite{Lovisari_2015}